 - Put viewers at the very heart of the story

-- Provide the full impact of surroundings with full 360-degree views
+- Provide the full impact of surroundings with total 360-degree views

 VR for Training and Testing

 Training videos offer another way to use virtual reality technology for awesome results.
-VR training videos can include yet go far beyond car mechanics and electrical wiring projects.
-They can be used to provide driving or flight training without the hazard of putting novices behind the controls.
-They can also be used to help doctors learn complicated surgical procedures without risk to patients.
+VR training videos can go far beyond car mechanics and electrical wiring projects.
+They can provide driving or flight training without the hazard of putting novices behind the controls.
+They can also help doctors learn complicated surgical procedures without risk to patients.

 Benefits of VR for training and education include: